ScottDuane/LangtonsAnt/README.md

 ![Black grid with purple squares, squares moving according to the above rules](./langton_basic.gif)

 A lot of interesting mathematical stuff is known about Langton's Ant.
-A good place to start is the [1][Wikipedia page].
+A good place to start is the [Wikipedia page](https://en.wikipedia.org/wiki/Langton%27s_ant).

 ## Generalizations